StevenLomon/master-thesis-spotify-airflow-etl/README.md

 # Master Thesis: Spotify ETL using Airflow and Snowflake

+This is a README that has been created in retrospect.
+(It will mostly be my actual master thesis translated from Swedish to English haha.
+I wish I had documented the specific challenges I faced in regards to EC2, Airflow, Snowflake but also overall throughout the entire project and how I overcame them more as I was overcoming them.
+It's 3 months ago now I did this and I can't really recall.
+Document!!
+It helps everyone included.
+This is a reminder to myself, my future and self and anyone reading this haha!
+More on this down [here](####notes-on-bad-documentation))

-This is a README that is created in retrospect.
-(It will mostly be my actual master thesis translated from Swedish to English haha).
-As much as possible will be kept as close to the initial state that was left in before the deadline of the master thesis.
-To honor this, this is the other reposity that was also used during the coding of the project:
+As much as possible it will be kept as close to the initial state that was left in before the deadline of the master thesis.
+To honor this, this is the other reposity that was also used during the project when coding for the virtual machine environment:
 https://github.com/StevenLomon/master-thesis-spotify-ec2

 The Google Colab notebook that was used during the project: